Date: Dec 15-Jan 16

 Savoring Wine: Dry Finish

-FREEThere are many wines in Greece, but only one way to drink it.
+There are many wines in Greece, but only one way to drink it.
 That, in any event, is what I was told on my first visit.
 Athens was chaotic and noisy, but

 Build Your Own Basket Press

-MEMBERS ONLYBuild this basket press using HDPE plastic.
+Build this basket press using HDPE plastic.

 Making Maple Wine

-MEMBERS ONLYMaple sap is a great source of natural sugar and certainly qualifies as home winemaking material.
-What is less certain, as you have found out, is how much of those subtle maple aromas and flavors will stick around in a finished wine.
-I’m glad you’re experimenting with adding acid.
-Like you’ve discovered, maple syrup just
+Maple sap is a great source of natural sugar and certainly qualifies as home winemaking material.
+What is less certain, as you have found out, is how much of those subtle maple

 Color Loss in Candy Cane Wine, 23-year-old Concord, Deprived Vines, and Maple Wine

-MEMBERS ONLYBecause of their chemical composition under wine pH (acidity) and fermentation conditions it’s quite possible these color compounds won’t stay red, or in solution, very long.
+Because of their chemical composition under wine pH (acidity) and fermentation conditions it’s quite possible these color compounds won’t stay red, or in solution, very long.

 Deprived Vines

-MEMBERS ONLYIt sounds to me like you possibly have a heat and/or overexposure problem there with your vines.
-I’ll share a little personal anecdote with you about a similar situation that I have some experience with in hopes that it relates to your own situation and helps you out.
-I have a Malbec grapevine in a
+It sounds to me like you possibly have a heat and/or overexposure problem there with your vines.
+I’ll share a little personal anecdote with you about a similar situation that I have

 Choosing and Using a Wine Pump